victor-lillo/octagon-api/src/pages/about.md

 ---
 title: About
-description: Octagon API documentation.
-Access detailed fighter information, including divisions, records, personal details, and physical attributes.
-Get started with our API today.
+description: Octagon API is an open-source project created by Víctor Lillo.
+It provides a free, fast, and reliable API for accessing comprehensive MMA information.
+Add detailed fighter and weight divisions data into your projects with Octagon API.
 layout: ../layouts/MdLayout.astro
 variant: 'post'
 ---

-## About
+# About

-This is an open source project, created by a group of developers who love MMA.
-It is not monetized.
+**Octagon API** is an open source project, created by a passionate MMA fan and developer..

-Our purpose is to provide a free and fast API from this popular sport.
-There were lots of APIs for everything you can imagine, except MMA.
-That's the reason we created **Octagon API**.
+The purpose of this project is to provide a free, fast and reliable API for accessing comprehensive information about the popular sport of MMA.

+While there are numerous APIs available for a variety of purposes, there were none dedicated to MMA enthusiasts.
+Recognizing this gap inspired the creation of **Octagon API**.

-Now, MMA fan developers can create their own projects with their favorite fighters information, bringing a breath of fresh air to the common API based projects.
+Now, MMA fan developers can easily add detailed and updated fighter information into their own project, bringing a breath of fresh air to the typical API based projects and applications.

-If you want to collaborate <a href="https://github.com/victor-lillo/octagon-api" target="_blank" rel="noreferrer">visit the repository here</a>.
+If you’re interested in collaborating, feel free to visit our <a href="https://github.com/victor-lillo/octagon-api" target="_blank" rel="noreferrer">repository</a> and get involved.